 - and clash of the Aussies when Richie ‘Filthy Rich’ Walsh takes on Steven Kennedy.

-« Jake Matthews and Dan Kelly on 70,000 capacity UFC 193: “this is gonna be like ten times the size of your average event” Submission Radio #63 Mark Hunt, Urijah Faber, Robert Whittaker, Jason High + UFC Saskatoon »
+« Jake Matthews and Dan Kelly on 70,000 capacity UFC 193: “this is gonna be like ten times the size of your average event” Submission radio with Mark Hunt, Urijah Faber, Robert Whittaker, Jason High and UFC Saskatoon »